MicrosoftDocs/azure-devops-docs/docs/pipelines/process/access-tokens.md

 In addition to the job authorization scope settings described in the previous section, Azure Pipelines provides a **Limit job authorization scope to referenced Azure DevOps repositories** setting.

 Pipelines can access any Azure DevOps repositories in authorized projects unless **Limit job authorization scope to referenced Azure DevOps repositories** is enabled.
-With this option enabled, you can reduce the scope of access for all pipelines to only Azure DevOps repositories explicitly referenced by a `checkout` step in the pipeline job that uses that repository.
+With this option enabled, you can reduce the scope of access for all pipelines to only Azure DevOps repositories explicitly referenced by a `checkout` step or a `uses` statement in the pipeline job that uses that repository.

 For more information, see [Azure Repos Git repositories - Limit job authorization scope to referenced Azure DevOps repositories](../repos/azure-repos-git.md#limit-job-authorization-scope-to-referenced-azure-devops-repositories).